 What to Expect: HIV Testing

-Whether it’s been a while since you’ve had an HIV test, or you are looking to get tested for the first time, here are a few things you should know.
+Whether it’s been a while since you’ve had an HIV test, or you’re looking to get tested for the first time, here are a few things you should know.

-An HIV test detects when a person is infected with the https://www.mass.gov/hiv, which causes acquired immunodeficiency syndrome (AIDS), the most advanced stage of HIV infection.
+An HIV test detects when a person is infected with human immunodeficiency virus (HIV), which causes acquired immunodeficiency syndrome (AIDS), the most advanced stage of HIV infection.
 While there is no cure for HIV, there are treatments available that can reduce the level of the virus in the bloodstream to undetectable levels.

 So should you get an HIV test?
+HIV testing is important at any age.
 Here are a few questions to ask yourself:

 - Are you a man who is having sex with another man?

-- Have you had anal or vaginal sex with a partner who has HIV?
+- Have you had anal or vaginal sex with a partner who is living with HIV?

 - Have you had more than one sex partner since your last HIV test?

-- Have you injected drugs or shared needles, syringes, or other drug-injection equipment with other people?
+- Have you injected drugs or shared needles, syringes, and/or other drug-injection equipment with other people?

 - Have you exchanged sex for drugs or money?

-- Have you been diagnosed with or treated for another sexually transmitted disease (STD), such as chlamydia, gonorrhea, or syphilis?
+- Have you been diagnosed with or treated for another STD/STI, such as chlamydia, gonorrhea, or syphilis?

 - Have you been diagnosed with or treated for hepatitis or tuberculosis (TB)?